 When planning to take your family out for inner tube boating, you should have several essential items that ensure a safe adventure.
 Some of these are:

 - Boat: Any boat with an engine can pull a tube behind the boat as long as it is in good condition.

 - Tow rope: Used to connect the tube and boat.
-You should be able to find ones with length from 50 feet to 60 feet.
+You should be able to find ones with lengths from 50 feet to 60 feet.